|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This delicious recipe is made of pork tenderloin, sliced into thin rounds (also called medallions), marinated, then grilled.
-Grilled Pork Tenderloin medallions is an easy recipe for any time of the year, but it's especially good in summer.
+Grilled Pork Tenderloin medallions is an easy recipe for any time of the year, but it's especially useful in summer.

 The marinade for the tender pork is made from herbs, maple syrup, chicken broth, lemon juice, and butter.
-These ingredients add flavor and moisture to the meat and helps to tenderize it.
+These ingredients add flavor and moisture to the meat and help to tenderize it.
 But because pork tenderloin is already such a tender cut of meat, it only marinates for a couple of hours in the refrigerator.
 If you marinate the meat for longer than a few hours, the meat will become mushy.

 You can change this marinade any way you'd like.
 Use honey or agave nectar in place of the maple syrup; use apple cider or balsamic vinegar in place of the lemon juice; or try dried basil, oregano, or tarragon in place of the thyme and marjoram.
-That's one of the best things about cooking recipes (as opposed to baking recipes) - you can change them to suit your tastes and what you have on hand and they will still work.
+That's one of the best things about cooking recipes (as opposed to baking recipes) - you can change them to suit your tastes and what you have on hand, and they will still work.

 - 1 teaspoon dried thyme leaves

 - 1/2 teaspoon salt

 - 2 tablespoons chicken broth

 - 1 tablespoon melted butter

 - 1-1/2 pounds pork tenderloin, cut into 1/2" slices